 Post Judgment Issues

-Long after their family law case has been closed, clients may ask the court to revisit and modify the final judgment or order as originally handed down.
-These post judgment issues are common in a variety of scenarios:
+Clients may ask the court to revisit and modify the final judgment or order as originally handed down after their family law case has been closed.
+These post-judgment issues are common in a variety of scenarios:

 - Child custody